Greek-Australians are one of the largest minority groups in the country, and they have a long history in Australia.

 After weeks of what was assuredly a harrowing and exhausting trip, these seven Greek men set foot for the first time in this incredibly harsh land so utterly different from anything they had known before.

 When all of the pirates received official pardons several years later, five of them returned home.

-Ghikas Bulgaris and Antonis Manolis, men who had once been pirates roving over the seas, came to have their names written down in the history books.
+Ghikas Bulgaris and Antonis Manolis, men who had once been pirates roving over the seas, came to have their names recorded in history books.

-Bulgari settled in Monaro Plains, in the southern part of New South Wales.
-He met a local woman there, and fell in love with her and and married her.
-They had many children, and Bulgari died as a successful, honorable family man, completely belying his previous clandestine life as pirate.
+Bulgari settled in Monaro Plains in the southern part of New South Wales.
+He met a local woman there and fell in love with and married her.
+They had many children, and Bulgari died a successful, honorable family man, completely belying his previous clandestine life as pirate.

 Manolis settled near Sydney, in the town of Picton.
 After spending years in Australia, he was eventually naturalized in 1854, becoming a proper citizen of the British colony.

 The first free Greek to settle in Australia

 Bulgari and Manolis were the first Greeks to settle in Australia, but of course they both initially went there against their will.
 The first Greek to willingly go to Australia to live was Katerina Georgia Plessos.

 Born in 1809, Plessos fled from the Greek mainland to the Ionian islet of Kalamos during the Greek War of Independence.

 In her effort to save herself from the Ottomans, Plessos went to Kalamos at a time when it was part of the United States of the Ionian Islands.
 This autonomous state, part of the British Empire, comprised all of the islands of the Ionian Sea.